-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

 - ☑ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ☑ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Temperature.
-The Department of Natural Resources has concluded that domestic wastewater treatment facilities have no reasonable potential for exceed Water Quality Standards for temperature.
-Due to the fact that this facility will have minimal effect on temperature, this parameter has been removed.
+The Department has concluded that domestic wastewater treatment facilities have no reasonable potential to exceed Water Quality Standards for temperature.
+Due to the fact that this facility will have a minimal effect on temperature this parameter has been removed from the permit.
+All effluent limits are protective of water quality standards.
+These limits will be reevaluated during the next permit renewal.